txt/sin21/docs/hpo.md

 In summary,
-- In theory: if you can relax a little, 50 to 100 random samples does pretty good.
+- In theory: depending on how much you want to relax, a few dozen samples  does pretty good.
-- In practice:
+- In practice: [Villalobos-Arias et al.](https://dl.acm.org/doi/abs/10.1145/3475960.3475986) show that for effort estimation _n=60_ samples does as well as anything else.

 e.g. at each level of the FFT trees we are building,

 - our leaves can either exit to the target or its opposite
 - So all tree of high `d` is really `2<sup>d</sup>` random probes around the output space.

+Here are four trees that effectively sample across the two distnbutions:
+- Technical,y these are 1110, 1010, 0110, 0010 trees (note that the last digit is always the negation of the second last)